And93/protractor-puppeteer-plugin/README.md

     * class: **Page**: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page
     * class: **Browser**: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser

-3. (!)
+3. [FIX] (!)
 If you would like to override some requests all headers, do not set `catchRequests` property in the config, because you will have the following error: `(node:5636) UnhandledPromiseRejectionWarning: Error: Request is already handled!`.
 In this case, you can switch this feature in a test and then override what you wish.